Symmons Plains Raceway

 In 2004, the facility received a A$3 million upgrade which included some modifications to the layout of the track, including moving the start/finish line back to a more conventional location opposite the pits.
 It had previously been on a curve (which is now located just after the first corner), unusual for a road course.
 Symmons Plains is also known for its extremely tight hairpin bend, known as Brambles Hairpin, at the end of the old front straight.

 The circuit

 Symmons Plains Raceway is 2.411 km long and is very hard on brakes.
 The banking at the hairpin is a unique opportunity to overtake.
 The other overtaking opportunity is the left hander at the end of the back straight.

 Supercars Championship

 The circuit has hosted rounds of the Australian Touring Car Championship and Supercars Championship since 1969.
-The circuit was left off the V8 Supercar calendar in 2000 before returning in 2004 after the upgrades were completed.
+The circuit was left off the Supercars Championship calendar in 2000 before returning in 2004 after the upgrades were completed.